DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 But the second is a bit more tricky as it kinda repeats a similar thing, but with a stronger emotional emphasis (due to `ものである`) and with their guest to be a subject
 So I feel it is more like a command to his subordinates to greet guests?

-With hundreds soldiers be his side...
+With hundreds soldiers by his side...

-The giant man with his golden hair and bear, befitting of a lion, loudly exclaimed.
+The giant man with his golden hair and beard, befitting of a lion, loudly exclaimed.

 His upper torso looked even greater than that of his subordinates.
 But despite his fierce look that would make left any child crying, his voice didn't sound harsh.

 He was the Lion King Balmnung.

+_ED Note:_ Totally unrelated, but reading "resistance" too many times reminded me of [Road of Resistance](https://www.youtube.com/watch?v=zTEYUFgLveY).

 _Exact opposite of the emperor Dante._